Kiran-Rao/openwhatsapp/README.md

 So instead of giving up and buying a new tablet or paying for an unnecessary service, I hacked together this project.

 ## How it works
-This uses the Andorid intent infrastructure.
-It conforms to SMS Default Handler: https://developer.android.com/guide/topics/permissions/default-handlers
+openwhatsapp conforms to SMS Default Handler: https://developer.android.com/guide/topics/permissions/default-handlers

 I then set openwhatsapp as the default SMS App.
 Now instead of launching the preinstalled VoIP app, it will